-5. Remove the cable cover from the AP, feed cables through the cable holder, connect the cables to the AP, and then attach the cable cover to the AP.
-See Figure 2-6.
+5. Feed cables through the cable holder, connect the cables to the AP, and then attach the cable cover to the AP, as shown in Figure 2-6.

 Figure 2-6 Connecting the cables to the AP

 6. Position the three screws on the AP into the keyhole slots in the mounting bracket and then slide the AP down until it clicks into place, as shown in Figure 2-7.